gkapfham/vim-vitamin-onec/README.md

-Providing both true-color and 256-color variants, **vim-vitamin-onec** supports Vim, Neovim, MacVim, and GVim &mdash; although the colorscheme is primarily developed and used in Neovim.
+Providing both true-color and 256-color variants, **vim-vitamin-onec** supports Vim, Neovim, MacVim, and GVim &mdash; although the colorscheme is primarily developed and tested with Neovim.
 Even though it should work in other contexts, the colorscheme best enhances the use of Neovim during the use of the following
 languages: CSS, HTML, Java, JavaScript, LaTeX, Markdown, Python, React, and Shell.
-Importantly, **vim-vitamin-onec** provides highlight group definitions for [Semshi's](https://github.com/numirias/semshi) semantic highlighting of Python source code.
+Importantly, **vim-vitamin-onec** provides highlight group definitions for well-known Vim plugins (e.g., [Semshi's](https://github.com/numirias/semshi) semantic highlighting of Python code).

 ## Screenshots